Outsourced Marketing: The Golden Boomerang for Professional Services Firms

 4. You can’t justify a full-time marketing hire.

-Understandably, many small businesses want to avoid the time and money costs of a full-time marketing hire.
-Some don’t have the budget, or are unsure if the workload justifies a full-time position.
+Understandably, many small businesses want to avoid the time and monetary costs of a full-time marketing hire.
+Some don’t have the budget, or they’re unsure if the workload justifies a full-time position.
 Others worry about the resources it may take to train up a new recruit on how the business runs.
 Outsourcing gives firms access to senior-level marketing personnel without committing to training, salaries and employee contracts.
 You pay for what you need, when you need it.

 In today’s world, it’s vital that professional services leaders are reinforcing their firm’s marketing messaging.
 The most direct way is by being active on social media channels like LinkedIn.